ArdenB/TSSRESTREND/README.md

 An example pipeline showing how this method can be applied to spatial data can be found [here](NCdemo).

 ## **Change log**
+### **TSS-RESTREND v0.3.1 (TBD)**
+**Minor tweaks and bug fixes:**
+* fixed an error in the plotting script.
+This means 3d plots will not give exactly the same results as v0.2
+* Fixed issue in the TSSRattribution function that caused it to fail on macOS
+* Added additonal examples and documentation.
+See [NCdemo](NCdemo).
+* Updating the References in the R package
+* Modifing the package so it wors in R 4.0.
+This breaks compatibility with R 3.2 because of new versions of the dependancies.
+R 3.6 is still supported.

 ### **TSS-RESTREND v0.3.0 (Release date: 2020-07-16)**
 **Major changes:**
 * Added a new wrapper function [TSSRattribution](TSS.RESTREND/man/TSSRattribution.Rd) that will perform the full attribution described in Burrell et al., (2020).
+THis also includes the option to pass C4 plan fractions.
 * Added a function for removing the effects of eCO2 from a VI time series.
 * Added a function for detrending climate data using a moving window smoothing,